bitplane/schrodingers-rng/README.md

 rolling or coin flipping machine would have less complexities and potential attack vectors.

+While feeding this into /dev/random is considered safe, you should exercise caution if you choose to use the raw values themselves.
+From what I understand the safest way to use this tool is to consider each row a single bit of information, select a column and compare its direction from the observed average to decide whether it represents a 0 or a 1.

+ * Don't mess with the device while it is recording, it may skew the output.
-The values captured are time (frame number), brightness, x position and y position BUT ONLY ONE SHOULD BE USED.
-Each value is tied to each other; a frame number declares that the X and Y values are not off the screen; the angle of the radiation source may mean that the brightness of an event may leak information about its position, or a given X position may make a Y position more likely.
+ * Consider each row of output to only have one bit of entropy.
+A value on the same row is part of the same event and may share information; a frame number declares that the X and Y values are not off the screen; the angle of the radiation source may mean that the brightness of an event may leak information about its position, or a given X position may make a Y position more likely.

-Test with diehard before generating private keys with this toy.
+ * Don't generate random numbers on a machine that has been or will be connected to the Internet and do not keep them for longer than is necessary.

 Ingredients
 -----------